-Under the "Team Members" section of the Researcher Profile, for all team member options there is a field called "Departure Date (from the team)".
+For all team members there is the option to enter a "Departure Date (from the team)".
 If an entry to this field is made, the awardee is prompted to complete a field called "First Destination Position (on departure from team)".
 This field has a number of dropdown options and the industry-relevant ones are:

-- "Science/Engineering Private (R&D role)" - "Science/Engineering Private Sector (non R&D role)" - "Other Private Sector (not science/engineering) (R&D role)" - "Other Private Sector (not science/engineering) (non R&D role)"
+- "Science/Engineering Private (R&D role)" - "Science/Engineering Private Sector (non R&D role)" - "Other Private Sector (not science/engineering) (R&D role)" - "Other Private Sector (not science/engineering) (non R&D role)" - "Started Own Company"

-The KPI report counts any of the above industry-relevant options with a "Departure Date (from the team)" which falls within the reporting period and calculates the percentage relative to the total number of departures.
-The percentage is calculated separately for the team members whose primary attribution is the Research Centre ("Award") and for the team members whose secondary attribution is the Research Centre ("Associated").
+The KPI report counts any of the above industry-relevant options with a "Departure Date (from the team)" which falls within the reporting period and calculates the percentage relative to the total number of departures of trainees.
+The percentage is calculated separately for the team members whose primary attribution is the Research Centre ("Award") and for the team members whose secondary attribution is the Research Centre ("Associated") and individual percentages are listed for "Postdoctoral Researchers", "Postgraduate (Masters) Students" and "Postgraduate (PhD) Students".